Map cumulative case detections across all iterations by scenario

 Create Raster Grid

-Create a raster grid version for each region
+Create a raster grid version for the central region

 Code